Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about multiple sclerosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Joseph V. Campellone, M.D. is board-certified in neurology, neuromuscular disease, and electrodiagnostic medicine.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Jodie Rothschild is principal of Rothschild Biomedical Communications and a proud member of both the American Medical Writers Association and Plain Language Association International.
-Learn more about her here
+Learn more about her here.

 Related Articles